joinSamBalboa/Homemade-App/README.md

 <h4>Day 4</h4>
 We began to build the front-end using React JS.
 We started by planning out the main components we were going to need: nav-bar, login, sign-up, footer, home, auth, image upload, profile, profile-edit, recipe-edit, recipe-new, search-recipe, single-recipe, review-edit, review-new, stars, user-profile.
-We started by focusing on nav-bar, register, login, homepage.
+We started by focusing on nav-bar, register, login, and homepage.

 <div align="center">
 <img alt="opening screen" src="./client/src/images/Screenshot 2021-09-30 at 19.23.25.png" />